Open Accessibility Menu

 Progressive, chronic, debilitating

 For the roughly three million Americans with this chronic, progressive condition, the only treatment is total elimination of gluten.
-“When a person with celiac disease eats gluten, the lining of their small intestine becomes inflamed and damaged,” says Max Miranda, MD, St. Luke's Gastroenterology Associates.
+“When a person with celiac disease eats gluten, the lining of their small intestine becomes inflamed and damaged,” says Max Miranda, MD, Aspirus St. Luke's Gastroenterology Associates.
 “Over time, chronic inflammation destroys the lining of the small bowel, reducing the area through which nutrients can be absorbed by the body.”

 Left untreated, celiac disease can lead to multiple problems, such as chronic diarrhea, malnutrition, unhealthy weight loss, osteoporosis, extreme fatigue, joint pain, tooth discoloration, infertility, delayed growth and certain cancers, including lymphoma and intestinal carcinoma.